 You hit a rough financial patch and couldn’t make the car payments on your auto loan.
 So, the lender repossessed your car, and you’re scrambling to get it back.
 Sound familiar?

 Fortunately, the process to recover your car may be easier than you think.
 But you need to know your rights and decide which approach is best before moving forward.
 Keep reading to learn more.

 How Car Repossession Works

 The lender may reach out with alternatives before repossessing the vehicle when you default on your auto loan.
 You may receive a Section 80 Notice that specifies the amount required to bring the loan current.
 It also includes the last day to pay this amount before the lender takes further action.

 You will find that most lenders are willing to make payment arrangements if the hardship is temporary.
 But if you’re sure you won’t be able to catch up on the missed payments, you can return the vehicle to the lender.
 This is called a voluntary auto repossession.

 However, this may not always be the case, especially if you live in a state that allows lenders to repossess a vehicle the moment you become delinquent on the car loan.
-Also, keep in mind that failure to obtain an adequate auto insurance policy could be considered defaulting on the car loan and result in repossession in select states.
+Furthermore, keep in mind that failure to obtain an adequate auto insurance policy could be considered defaulting on the car loan and result in repossession in select states.

 How to Get Your Car Back After Repo

 If your car was repossessed, take the following actions:

 Step 1: Know Your Rights

 First, call your auto lender immediately to see why they repossessed your vehicle.
 It’s also a good idea to understand your rights to know how to best proceed.
 By law, the repossession company hired by the lender cannot: